PerfectlySoft/PerfectTemplate/README.md

 ###Compatibility with Swift

-**The master branch of this project currently compiles with the August 26th Swift toolchain snapshot. **
+**The master branch of this project currently compiles with the September 5th Swift toolchain snapshot. **

 ```
-Current version: DEVELOPMENT-SNAPSHOT-2016-08-26-a
+Current version: DEVELOPMENT-SNAPSHOT-2016-09-05-a
 ```

 We focus exclusively on the latest and most stable version of Swift to maximize developers’ productivity. *Until the release of Swift 3.0 (expected in September 2016), please treat this version of Perfect for R&D purposes only*.